 That’s what’s happened this week in crypto.
 See you next week.

 A Special thanks to eToro for supporting us in making this video. eToro is a leading trading platform for trading Bitcoin and cryptocurrencies.
 It allows you to follow other traders and even copy their trades.
-And for a limited time, if you trade $5,000 you’ll get back $500 free.
 Want to know more?
 Check out eToro.